20 Dental Patient Retention Strategies to Keep Your Schedule Full

 Patient retention is made up of two key components - great dental care and excellent patient experience.
 While your dental school education equips you with the right skills to deliver good quality care for your patients, you still need the right tools to manage their care and provide a satisfactory patient experience to run a successful business.
 Here are 20 strategies to retain your patients.

 Studies have shown that patients hate calling your office to schedule their appointment.
 The only way to ensure that your patients don’t walk across to your competitor is by offering the convenience of self-scheduling.

-With NexHealth’s online scheduling feature your patients can check your availability in real-time and book their appointment from anywhere on their device.
+With NexHealth’s online scheduling feature, your patients can check your availability in real-time and book their appointment from anywhere on their devices.
 Appointments instantly sync with your calendar, making it extremely convenient for both your patients and your practice.

 2. Offer 1-Click Booking

 Once you have your patient’s information already in the system, you don’t need to ask the same redundant questions every time they want to schedule an appointment.
 NexHealth’s 1-Click Booking feature allows you to send embedded time slots to your patients that come with pre-filled information that synchronizes with your practice management system as soon as your patient hits the Book Now button.
 This brings the entire appointment scheduling process down from 15 minutes to just one tap!

 3. Schedule their next appointment before they leave

 As your patients complete their appointment, you have their undivided attention for the next 60 seconds before they step out of your office, making it the best time to book a follow-up.
 At this point, your patients still prioritize their oral hygiene over other commitments and also have access to their personal schedule, allowing you to swoop in with multiple dates and time options that are convenient to book their next visit.